samee99/samee99.github.io/blog/blogs/engineeringagents.md

 1. Documentation usecase: AI Agents can help engineers write and revise requirement documents.
 These agents will likely requiring agentic RAG (Retrieval Augmented Generation) solutions to surface the write content for the engineer.
 2. Help perform simulations using CAD/CAE tools
-3. Parse through logs to identify root cause errors when the systems are eventually deployed.
-Again this involve RAG or Graph
+3. Parse through logs to identify root cause errors when the systems are deployed.
+Again this involves agentic RAG or GraphRAG solutions to assist customer support engineers to handle system performa

 In addition, Agentic AI can identify when there is value in building surrogate models to replace the slow and expensive CAD/CAE tools and help with the initial Design of Experiments and active learning methods required to optimally sample the space to find optimal designs efficiently.